Multiplayer video game: Online multiplayer

 Online multiplayer games connect players over a wide area network (a common example being the Internet).
 Unlike local multiplayer, players playing online multiplayer are not restricted to the same local network.
 This allows players to interact with others from a much greater distance.

 Playing multiplayer online offers the benefits of distance, but it also comes with its own unique challenges.
 Gamers refer to latency using the term "ping", after a utility which measures round-trip network communication delays (by the use of ICMP packets).
 A player on a DSL connection with a 50-ms ping can react faster than a modem user with a 350-ms average latency.
 Other problems include packet loss and choke, which can prevent a player from "registering" their actions with a server.
 In first-person shooters, this problem appears when bullets hit the enemy without damage.
 The player's connection is not the only factor; some servers are slower than others.

+A server that is geographically closer to the player's connection will often provide a lower ping.
+Data packets travel faster to a location that is closer to them.
+How far the device is from an internet connection (router) can also affect latency.

 Asymmetrical gameplay

 Asymmetrical multiplayer is a type of gameplay in which players can have significantly different roles or abilities from each other – enough to provide a significantly different experience of the game.
 In games with light asymmetry, the players share some of the same basic mechanics (such as movement and death), yet have different roles in the game; this is a common feature of the multiplayer online battle arena (MOBA) genre such as League of Legends and Dota 2, and in hero shooters such as Overwatch and Apex Legends.
+A first-person shooter that adopts the asymmetrical multiplayer system is Tom Clancy's Rainbow Six Siege.
+Giving players their own special operator changes every player's experience.
+This puts an emphasis on players improvising their own game plan given the abilities their character has.
 In games with stronger elements of asymmetry, one player/team may have one gameplay experience (or be in softly asymmetric roles) while the other player or team play in a drastically different way, with different mechanics, a different type of objective, or both.
 Examples of games with strong asymmetry include Dead by Daylight, Evolve, and Left 4 Dead.